 - Decision making is longer.

 - Shelf-life of B2B products is much longer.

 Here is how B2B products are positioned for successful integrated marketing campaigns:

 B2B integrated marketing communications must have a core ‘Thought Leadership’ element to it.
 Being a thought leader can help B2B companies differentiate themselves from competitors and educate B2B buyers.
 Recall how GE positioned itself as a futuristic company at CES conferences year after year?

 Thought leadership involves creating original content in the form of white papers, blogs, videos, infographics, and more.
 Digital content artifacts used for thought leadership purposes have longer lifetime value and help B2B companies build trust and confidence amongst prospects.

 B2B companies have unique needs, and products/solutions must be customized to meet their requirements.
 B2B marketers must differentiate their products by conveying that customers will experience customized versions of their products/solutions suited to their needs.
 Therefore, transmitting the same ad to every B2B buyer who visits a website will not work.

 Today, technology can help marketers to customize websites and landing pages with specific offers for B2B companies.
 For example, CRMs can use mass customization techniques for both communications and products.
 Such tools that let marketers personalize messages and record effective and ineffective communication are essential for successful integrated marketing campaigns.

 7. Faster and efficient responsiveness

 The main motivations of B2B customers are satisfaction and resolution of problem issues.
-Hence, B2B marketers must design integrated marketing communication programs that communicate their ability to respond to customer needs faster with quality control mechanisms, customer service desk, and technical support.
+Hence, B2B marketers must design an integrated marketing communication plan that communicates their ability to respond to customer needs faster with quality control mechanisms, customer service desk, and technical support.